aknuds1/xthsense/muzhack/instructions.md

 You'll need: a soldering iron, solder, wire stripper, stranded wire, scissors and a 3V coin battery.
 2. Cut the matrix board in order to comfortably fit the box, but bear in mind the board has to be big enough to accommodate all the components.
-3. Solder the circuit carefully following the schematics.
+3. Solder the circuit carefully following the schematics, keeping in mind the polarity of the components.
 You can solder everything except the flexible audio cable.
 We'll do this later on.
 See the suggested layout below:
 ![Layout](https://aknuds1.github.io/xthsense/images/xthsense-layout.png)
 If you need help understanding the schematics, please consult the below picture:
 ![Soldering](https://aknuds1.github.io/xthsense/images/xthsense-soldered.png)